edhamma/saints/saints.rst

 fast, and other people are going to be slow.
 You are going to be whatever you are going to be, and it is not a race.
 Enlightenment is a noncompetitive activity, and it is possible for everyone to win.
-One of my favorite quotes from Munindra is, The Buddha's enlightenment solved his problem.
+One of my favorite quotes from Munindra is, "The Buddha's enlightenment solved his problem.
 You must solve your problem."
 How long it takes someone else has no relevance to how long it will take you.